ngocuong0105/mypy-tutorial/README.md

 ## Notes on MYPY library

+Unlike Java and C++.
+Python is a dynamically typed language meaning you do not need to specify the typo of objects in run time.

 Mypy is a static type checker for Python.
-If you sprinkle your code with type annotations, mypy can type check your code and find common bugs.
+Thus, if you sprinkle your code with type annotations, mypy can type check your code and find common bugs.

 - run mypy with particular program:
 ```